-Another thing you will appreciate is that I don’t promote every company out there simply because they offer an affiliate program… I’ve rejected quite a few affiliate contracts from some very well known companies.
+Another thing you will appreciate is that I don’t promote every company out there simply because they offer an affiliate program.
+I’ve rejected quite a few affiliate contracts from some very well known companies.

 I’m not going to rubber-stamp what they have to offer just to make a buck.
-The diamond has to meet the selection criteria that I developed during the 30+ years I’ve worked as a diamond buyer for the trade, and so does the company selling it.
+The diamond has to meet the selection criteria that I developed during the 30+ years I’ve worked as a diamond buyer for the trade (and so does the company selling it).

-There’s a reason why they call me the:
+There’s a reason why they call me:

 I made one diamond cutter cry…

 After I rejected forty super ideal cut diamonds in a row during a face-to-face meeting at the JCK Trade Show in Las Vegas.
 However I did buy four diamonds from that parcel, because they truly were exceptional.

 I’m only interested in diamonds that offer the highest volume of light return and light performance.
 The majority of diamonds produced flat out suck in terms of visual performance.
 Why would anybody knowingly buy something like that?

 AGS Ideal and GIA Excellent are not good enough.
-You could drive a truck through the parameters for those cut grades if you know what you’re doing (and the diamond cutters do know that they’re doing).
+You could drive a truck through the parameters for those cut grades if you know what you’re doing (and the diamond cutters do know what they’re doing).